Insomnia Disorder Treatment - Monroeville, PA

 Right now, millions of men and women have trouble sleeping at night due to a sleep disorder.
 Not only does this lack of healthy sleep leave them feeling tired.
 It also affects their memory, immunity, and physical and mental well-being.
 Our team at Premier Medical Associates wants to help you avoid these serious health issues by giving you the good night’s sleep you need.
 When you meet with our primary care providers and sleep specialists, you’ll always receive a diagnosis and treatment based on your specific symptoms and care needs.
 Contact us today to put your sleeping problems to rest!

 Premier Medical Associates, an affiliate of the Allegheny Health Network, is the largest multi-specialty physician practice in the Greater Pittsburgh area.
 We operate our own sleep laboratory to diagnose sleep disturbances and disorders of all types.
-Our sleep studies are performed seven nights a week, excluding holidays, at our One Monroeville Center location.
+Our sleep studies are performed seven nights a week, excluding holidays, at our location.

 A sleep disorder is a health condition that significantly changes and impairs your sleep habits, leading to chronic fatigue and exhaustion.
 The longer these health issues go untreated, the more they can negatively affect your overall health and quality of life.